The economic global crisis has done a number on the world. People lost their jobs and even their homes.

 The 2007 financial crisis in the United States has expanded rapidly in Europe, bringing recession and decline in all industries.
 Five years after its debut, European states still struggled to come through.

 People are talking about a new crisis that is waiting to affect us all due to the coronavirus.
-We don’t know for sure whether projections are accurate, but here are ten lessons we have learned from the financial crisis, lessons that we should all apply in the way we manage businesses and money.
+We don’t know whether projections are accurate, but here are ten lessons we have learned from the financial crisis, lessons that we should all apply in the way we manage businesses and money.

 1. Never acquire too much debt